-- What the SEER ratings mean: - " If your cooling cost is \$600 a summer with a SEER 7.0 unit, your cost would be \$300 a summer (for the same amount of cooling) with a SEER 14.0 unit. - Other factors affecting air conditioning efficiency - " Dirty coils degrade efficiency by about 5 percent each year at normal rates of dirt accumulation; - " Duct leaks account for about 20 percent of air conditioning energy consumption in most Florida homes; - " Improper refrigerant charge. - 15.
-Too much or too little HVAC refrigerant charge.
-A 1990 field study of residential air conditioners found 27 percent undercharged and 27 percent overcharged.
-Overcharging is worse.
-Cooling is reduced, and power use and system stress is increased. - 16.
+- What the SEER ratings mean: - " If your cooling cost is \$600 a summer with a SEER 8.0 unit, your cost would be \$300 a summer for the same amount of cooling with a SEER 16.0 unit. - Other factors affecting air conditioning efficiency: - " Dirty coils degrade efficiency by about 5 percent each year at normal rates of dirt accumulation - " Duct leaks account for about 20 percent of air conditioning energy consumption in most Florida homes - " Improper refrigerant charge - 14.
+Incorrect HVAC refrigerant charge.

+Overcharging is worse: Cooling is reduced, and power demand and system stress is increased - 15.
 Continually running AC compressor.

 The compressor may run even when the indoor distribution fan is not running.

-This is a costly problem. - 17.
+This is a costly problem. - 16.
 Outdoor condenser located beneath a wooden deck.
 Air flow is restricted.
-Normally, whatever heat is removed from the house by an air conditioning system is released to the outdoors from the backyard "condenser" unit.
-To work well, it needs plenty of clearance from bushes, decks, folded lawn chairs, etc. The cleaner the outdoor coils, the better the AC works. - 18.
+Normally, whatever heat is removed from the house by an air conditioning system is released to the outdoors from the backyard condenser unit.
+To work well, it needs plenty of clearance from bushes, decks, folded lawn chairs, etc. The cleaner the outdoor coils, the better the AC works. - 17.
 Malfunctioning gas combination appliance.
-A combination appliance uses a powerful gas water heater to heat the residence in winter, as well as heating the water year 'round.
-It keeps on sending heat to the house, so in summer, it's a problem.
-The cause?
-It could be the result of faulty or incorrectly installed valves, or faulty electronic controls.
+A combination appliance or hydrohead system uses a powerful gas water heater to heat the residence in winter, as well as heating the water all year.
+If it keeps sending heat to the house, so in summer, it's a problem.

+The cause could be faulty check valves installed backwards, or faulty electronic controls.

-- 19. Leaky supply-air or return-air plenums.
-The worst duct leaks are often found at the supply-air and return-air plenums.
-These are the air-collecting boxes on the upstream and downstream sides of the blower-coil unit that distributes air in the house.
-To find out more and see if your home qualifies for a duct leak repair grant, call 891.4YOU (4968). - 20.
-Air conditioner's indoor component (the blower coil that distributes air to rooms) is located in a small closet, directly over the electric water heater.
+- 18. Leaky supply-air or return-air plenums.
+Plenums are the air-collecting boxes on the upstream and downstream sides of the blower-coil unit that distributes air in the house.
+To find out more and see if your home qualifies for a duct leak repair grant, call 850-891-4968. - 19.
+Air conditioner's indoor component (the blower coil that distributes air to rooms) is located in a small closet directly over the electric water heater.
 In some older apartments and townhomes, the water heater and its uninsulated pipes heat the passing air on its way to the AC cooling coils and fan in the summer.
-It helps to lower the water heater's two thermostats to the lowest appropriate temperature (usually 115° - 125° F (in homes with dishwashers) and insulate the water heater and the hot and cold pipes atop the water heater. - 21.
+It helps to lower the water heater's two thermostats to the lowest appropriate temperature (usually 115° 125° F in homes with dishwashers) and insulate the water heater and the hot and cold pipes atop the water heater. - 20.
 The HVAC system has moisture in the refrigerant.
 Efficiency is reduced 5 15 percent.
-Worse yet, it's probably heading for an expensive compressor failure. - 22.
+Worse yet, it's probably heading for an expensive compressor failure. - 21.
 The HVAC system draws warm, moist outdoor air through an unsealed PVC pipe (chase) that protects refrigerant lines in the slab.
 Costs rise as the air conditioner works to cool and dry outdoor air admitted to the system by this and other routes.
-The best remedy is usually an application of spray-expanding foam caulk to seal those airways. - 23.
+The best remedy is usually an application of spray-expanding foam caulk to seal those airways. - 22.
 The clothes dryer vent shoots lint onto the air conditioner's outdoor condenser coils.
-Unable to release heat, the AC system runs longer.
+Unable to release heat, the AC system runs longer, increasing costs.